7 Tips for Great Business Portraits

 Understated Jewellery: Keep the jewellery simple, elegant and understated.
 You don't want anything that will pull the attention away from your face.

 Men's Hair: Get your hair cut at least a week before the shoot so it doesn’t have the dreaded “I’ve-just-been-to-the-barber” and “my-hair-is-a-bit-too-short” look.
 The morning of the shoot, shave really, really well.

 Women's Hair: It’s best to get your hair cut at least a week in advance, then the day of the shoot, have your hair blow-dried and your makeup professionally applied.

 For this, weI recommend Au Premier to all my clients.
 They know exactly how I want the makeup done, plus it's a 5-minute drive from the studio.

 4) Be very, very good for a week before the shoot

 The week before your shoot, try to eat well, get plenty of sleep and avoid alcohol.
 While you’re at it, stay out of the sun, don’t touch your face and drink lots of water.

 If - after all this effort-- you get a pimple on your forehead or the cat scratches your nose, don't worry.
-We can retouch pretty much anything.
+I can retouch pretty much anything.

 Eat a nice big breakfast before you come down to the studio.
 Fruit, cereal, yogurt, a big cup of coffee-- go for it!
-We want you to arrive in a great mood with lots of energy for your photo shoot.
+I want you to get to the studio in a great mood with lots of energy for your photo shoot.

 Getting your photo taken is fun.
 Really it is.
 You'll see when you get here.